kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Collins, Jeffrey R. 'The Church Settlement of Oliver Cromwell'. _History_ 87, no. 285 (2002): 18–40.

-Cooper, J. T (ed.). _Dictionary of Christianity_.
+Cooper, J. T., ed. _Dictionary of Christianity_.
 Abingdon: Routledge, 2013.

 Cooper, Nicholas. _Houses of the Gentry, 1480–1680_.
 New Haven: Yale University Press, 1999.